So, you’ve just got yourself an imported carpet from Persia with your lottery win and want to make sure that it holds it serves its function properly.

 When looking for softer or harder underlays for your bedroom floor, look at the materials that the underlay is made from.

-Many people associate tog rating with pillows and duvets, but yes, even underlays have tog ratings!
+Many people associate tog ratings with pillows and duvets, but yes, even underlays have tog ratings!

 This is due to the lack of underfloor heating and how heat escapes from rooms.
 As tog ratings with carpet underlay start from 1.0 and go to 4.0, so aim for 2.5 or above when choosing an underlay for your carpet.